W3SS/CS200-Concepts-of-Progamming-Algorithms/Assignments/In-class Labs/Lab 4.md

 display a message that the mission was a success.

 Otherwise, display a message that the mission was a failure.

+## Commit!

+Finally, make sure to commit your final version!

+When you're uploading your source to the Dropbox, make sure to also leave a comment with the URL of your repository!

 ---